aarbanas/teamwork-go-scraper/README.md

 ### Value

-You can pass any `value` which needs to be in the combination with `action`.
+You can pass any `-value` which needs to be in the combination with `-action`.
 Default value is `overtime`.

 ```bash
 go run ./cmd -action=projectId -value=123456789